MRI-Lab-Graz/psycho-validator/docs/WINDOWS_COMPATIBILITY.md

 # Windows Compatibility Summary

-This document summarizes the Windows compatibility improvements made to the psycho-validator.
+This document summarizes the Windows compatibility improvements made to the prism-validator.

 ## ✅ Completed Windows Compatibility Features